Quantum Phase diagrams and transitions for Chern topological insulators: Lattice Implementation

 In the second line, $r_i$ represent the lattice vectors, $a_m$ represent nearest-neighbor vectors and $V$ is the total number of lattice points.
 To go from line 4 to line 5, we used $\sum_i e^{i\left(k-k^{\prime}\right) \cdot r_i}=V \delta_{k, k^{\prime}}$.
-After the Fourier transform the Hamiltonian $H(k)$ for each momentum $k$ can be written in terms of the basis \eqref{equation:basishoneycomb}.
-In this basis, the Hamiltonian will be a $2\times2$ Hermitian matrix.
-We note that the dimension of the Hamiltonian in momentum space solely depends on the number of the bands in the system.
-Since the complete Hamiltonian is $2\times2$, it can be expanded in terms of Pauli matrices in addition to the identity matrix (here denoted $\sigma_0$) as they span the $2\times2$ Hermitian matrices:
+Rewriting the Hamiltonian $H(k)$ for each momentum $k$ in terms of \eqref{equation:basishoneycomb} the Hamiltonian will be a $2\times2$ Hermitian matrix and can be expanded in terms of Pauli matrices and the identity matrix (denoted here by $\sigma_0$):

 The vectors $\{a_i,b_i\}$ are the first and second-nearest neighbors vectors respectively.
 The coefficients $h_i$ are evidently real from the hermiticity of the Hamiltonian.
 Further, we can ignore $h_0({k})$ altogether as it does not affect the energy Eigenstates or the topological properties of the model; see Theorem \ref{theorem:ksigma}.
-The Hamiltonian in momentum space defines a map from the periodic 2D Brillouin zone ($T^2$) to $\R^3$.
+The Hamiltonian in momentum space defines a map from the periodic 2D Brillouin zone $T^2$ to $\R^3$.
 If the spectrum is non-degenerate, which we demand for an insulator, then it is a map to $\R^3 \setminus\{0\}$.
 The first Chern class can then be computed using the pull back of this map; see Theorem \ref{theorem:ksigma}.